kmarkus/microblx/API_Changes.md

 ## unreleased

+- blockdiagram: drop the `start` directive that was used to pass the last blocks to be started (i.e. ptrig) to the launch logic.
+This is not necessary anymore, as the launch logic will ensure to startup active blocks (see `BLOCK_ATTR_ACTIVE`) after all others.

+- blockdiagram: add composition support to permit hierarchical composition of usc systems.
+This change introduces the `subsystems` keyword and is backwards compatible with existing compositions.

 - `ubx_launch`: `-s` option added for printing usc launch messages to stderr (in additon to the rtlog).
 Useful for debugging when long messages may get truncated in the rtlog.